AresMUSH/ares-discord/README.md

 * **url**: This is your game's API endpoint.
 For typical installs with https enabled it would be `https://YOUR_WEB_PORTAL/api`.
 * **bot_token**: This is the bot token that you got from "Click to Reveal Token" when you created the bot.
 * **api_token**: Make up a long password for your game.
 This prevents random people from adding junk to your channels.
 The website [Guid Generator](https://www.guidgenerator.com/) is good for making up a password.
+Avoid symbols (other than `-` in your token password, as some of them can mess up the file parsing when used for the discord bot.)

 > **Note:** Make sure your config options are in quotes.